AyushJ30/AyushJ30/README.md

 ### 🎯 2025 Goals

-- 📘 Build and publish my first Unity-based indie game
+- 🚀 Release my first complete Unity-based indie game (2D Adventure RPG)
-- 🤖 Create a full-stack AI-powered app
+- 📈 Build an AI-powered full-stack application
-- 🌱 Contribute to open-source environmental tech projects
+- 🌱 Apply machine learning to sustainability or environmental projects
+- 🤝 Contribute to open-source (especially data or game-related)
-- 📚 Learn PyTorch and TensorFlow
+- 🧠 Learn TensorFlow or PyTorch and build a deep learning project
+- 🎓 Complete one advanced certification in AI or game development

 ---